anerv/bikedna_analysis/README.md

 **Our code is free to use and repurpose under the [AGPL 3.0 license](https://www.gnu.org/licenses/agpl-3.0.html).**

-The repository includes test data from the following sources:
+The repository includes data from the following sources:

 ### OpenStreetMap